Veterinary Assistant Job Description

 This position is primarily responsible for: (1) Performing daily medical treatments to the animals; (2) Giving initial vaccinations at the time of intake to the shelter; (3) Performing/assisting with initial intake examinations; (4) Performing and scheduling exams for animals in foster care; (5) Assisting in surgery; (6) Preparing surgical equipment, surgical packs, and supplies for use in surgery (7) Following up on the animals care, including giving booster vaccinations and deworming, re-treating ear mites, etc; (8) Assisting veterinary staff with keeping track of the animals medical care, and putting animals on the veterinary check list if they reported to be sick, injured, if they are not responding to the current medical treatment that is being provided; (9) Assisting with the humane euthanasia of animals, and eventually becoming euthanasia certified to perform humane euthanasia

 To perform daily medical treatments to the animals in our care.
 This includes giving injections, giving topical and oral medications, medicated baths/dips, monitoring patients on IV fluids, and providing medical care to the animals as directed by the vet staff.
-This also includes checking the daily medical concerns from the volunteers as noted in the binder (PAC cat wing) and dry erase board (PAC dog wing)
+This also includes checking the daily medical concerns from the volunteers as noted in the binders (PAC cat wing) and (PAC dog wing)

 To monitor the animals currently being treated daily, and record the findings on the animals treatment sheet.